Jump to Navigation

 Children and Lead Exposure

-Lead also poses a higher risk to children because children’s growing bodies often absorb more lead and their brains and nervous systems are more sensitive to the damaging effects of lead.
+Lead poses a higher risk to children because children’s growing bodies can absorb more lead and their brains and nervous systems are more sensitive to the damaging effects of lead.
 With high levels of lead in their bodies, children can suffer from:

 • Damage to the brain and nervous system